-First time chartering a superyacht, or being invited on board?
-We've broken down some of the unspoken rules of on-board etiquette for those new to the superyacht scene.
+Will this season be your first time chartering a superyacht, or being invited on board?
+We've broken down some of the unspoken rules of on-board etiquette for those new to the superyacht charter scene.
 From why to take your shoes off to tipping the crew, we've outlined some essential dos and don'ts to make your experience as enjoyable as possible.

 Do listen to safety briefings